SwenneHacks/TerminalScreenSaver/README.md

 # TerminalScreenSaver

-This program will run on fullscreen (so make it huge first) by just using the command
+This program will run on fullscreen (so make it huge first).
+Command:
 ```bash
 make longest year ever
 ```